-One of the trickiest parts of organizing remote teams is keeping them accountable for their performance.
-After all, it’s tempting for many remote workers to slack off since their boss won’t really know.
+One of the trickiest parts of managing remote teams is keeping them accountable for their performance.
+After all, it’s tempting for many remote workers to slack off, since their boss won’t really know.

-Fortunately, there is a workaround to this issue.
-If you define key performance indicators — or KPIs — for each remote team then they’ll retain their drive since you can actively gauge how well they’ve been doing over the past few weeks, months, or even years.
+Thankfully, there is a solution to address this issue through the implementation of a work from home policy.
+You can establish key performance indicators (KPIs) for each remote team to ensure they maintain their motivation, as you can actively measure their progress over the past weeks, months, or even years.

-Let’s face it, remote workers aren’t going to be as productive as they potentially could be if they’re in poor health.
-You might think that remote workers should be healthier than those who spend all their time in the office since they have more flexibility to go to the gym.
+Let’s face it, remote workers aren’t going to be as productive at home as they potentially could be if they’re in poor health.
+You might think that remote workers should be healthier than those who spend all their time in the office, since they have more flexibility to go to the gym.

 Sadly, this isn’t the case.
 Despite having the “freedom” to get a solid workout in each day or sleep a full eight hours every night, remote workers usually suffer from health problems due to pulling all-nighters or procrastinating then cramming their tasks — which is mentally unhealthy.

-It’s no secret that some remote teams collaborate far less frequently than their in-house counterparts.
-Like most obstacles that remote teams encounter, however, there’s always a solution.
+It’s well-known that some remote teams tend to collaborate less frequently than their in-office counterparts.
+However, there are always solutions to the obstacles that remote teams face.

-One of the best ways to encourage teamwork in your remote teams is to make everyone feel like they’re part of something greater.
-We know that sounds a bit cliché but it’s true.
-Even something as simple as saying hi every morning in the team chat can help.
+To promote teamwork in your remote teams, it’s essential to make everyone feel like they’re part of a larger purpose.
+Something as basic as saying “hello” every morning in the team chat can help.

 Communication issues at work?

 Any company with a remote team should ensure that they have the necessary tech tools to do their job right.
 This mainly means hardware, but could also extend to software in some situations.
 Modern remote desktop programs can be especially useful when working online and from home.
 Even the mundane act of getting a laptop for your employees can make a big difference.